-Bruce K. Waltke, Department Chairman, Professor Kenneth L. Barker, Assistant Professor Donald R. Glenn, Assistant Professor Ronald B. Allen, Instructor Donald R. Rickards
+Bruce K. Waltke, Department Chairman, Professor Kenneth L. Barker, Associate Professor

+Donald R. Glenn, Assistant Professor Donald R. Rickards Allen P. Ross, Instructor-elect

 The purpose of this department is to equip the student to expound the Old Testament revelation directly from the original text in the light of Hebrew grammar and lexicography in the context of history, archaeology and literary criticism.
 The work is necessarily directive rather than exhaustive, aiming to stimulate the student to continue independent study from the original language.